“To live is to choose. But to choose well, you must know who you are and what you stand for, where you want to go and why you want to get there.”

 Growing up fatherless was not easy on us.
 We lived with a constant fear of uncertainty, not knowing what the next day would bring, and while Mum tried her hardest, without two parents guiding us, all three of us boys landed ourselves in hot water more than once along the way.

 Despite all the difficulties, Mum was adamant about bringing us up to be decent human beings and offering us the same opportunities that children from two-parent families had.
-She worked hard, and in many ways, as a single mother with the things she achieved, was a pioneer of the time and still is one of the bravest and determined people I have ever known.
+She worked hard, and in many ways, as a single mother with the things she achieved, was a pioneer of the time and still is one of the bravest and most determined people I have ever known.

-While my Mum is no longer with us, I believe she has taught me some invaluable lessons that have become foundations of not only how I live, but also how I run ConsultANZ.
+While my Mum is no longer with us, I believe she has taught me some invaluable lessons that have become the foundations of not only how I live, but also how I run ConsultANZ.
 First and foremost, she taught me how to value and respect other people and never take them for granted.
 She taught me to be open-minded and give others a fair go no matter their circumstances or their background.
 And finally, she taught me to enjoy and live life to the fullest and never be afraid to take risks.

 1993 – 1999 – The Surveying Years